AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/graphql-and-external-app.md

 _IDE screenshots in this chapter come from [Visual Studio Code](https://code.visualstudio.com/)_

-Optionally, install a browser extension like [GraphQL Network](https://chrome.google.com/webstore/detail/graphql-network/igbmhmnkobkjalekgiehijefpkdemocm) to be able to view more details about a GraphQL query.
+Optionally, install a browser extension like [GraphQL Network Inspector](https://chrome.google.com/webstore/detail/graphql-network-inspector/ndlbedplllcgconngcnfmkadhokfaaln) to be able to view more details about a GraphQL query.

 ## Objectives